Migrating from API v1¶

 Response Format¶

 Both v1 and v2 return data directly at the top level of the response body.
-List endpoints in v2 return paginated results with items and nextPageToken fields. v2 201 responses may include a Warning header with advisory messages.
+List endpoints in v2 return a paginated envelope with items and nextPageToken fields per AIP-158 (pagination). v2 201 responses may include a Warning header with advisory messages.

 See Response Format for the complete response specification.